radicalbit/rbd-docs/ambari/user-guide/manage-config.rst

 Select the Components or Hosts links to view details about components or hosts requiring a restart.

 Then, choose an option appearing in Restart.
-For example, options to restart YARN components include:
+For example, options to restart HDFS components include:

 .. image:: /img/ambari/restart_options.png